sarthaksarthak9/CKA/core-concepts/namespace.md

 ###### format = nameofsvc.ns.sub-domainforsvc.domain (when a svc is created a dns entry is added automatically in this format)

+## LABS (see question 6 and 7)

+1. If an application is within the same ns as svc then we can access (if a db available) a db using svc name (In Kubernetes, Services provide a stable way to access applications running in Pods.
+When two applications (or components) are in the same namespace, you can use the Service name directly to communicate between them.
+This is because Kubernetes automatically sets up DNS resolution for Services within the same namespace.)

+2. When applications and Services are in different namespaces in Kubernetes, you need to use the fully qualified domain name (FQDN) or a shorthand notation to access the Service.
+This is because Kubernetes DNS resolves Service names within the context of their namespace.
+(svcname.ns.svc.cluster.local)

 ## Commands

 - **To change ns:** kubectl config set-context --current --namespace=dev